jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 }
 ```

 The editor stores two queues (ring buffers) of edits, one for Undo and one for Redo.
 The reason why I use a queue is to have the ability to "force push" an edit at the end.
 If I used a regular array/stack, I would need to shift all other items down by one slot.
-The Queue I use comes from my own small library for static datastructures, but you could use something like `core:container/queue` as well.
+The queue I use comes from my own small library for static datastructures, but you could use something like `core:container/queue` as well.

 ```odin
 editor_undo_push :: proc(ed: ^Editor, item: Editor_Undo_Item) {